dzooli/tvtrader/README.md

 ### Backend

-- Receiving alerts via HTTP PUST (for example by custom scripts injected to TradingView using TamperMonkey)
+- Receiving alerts via HTTP POST (for example by custom scripts injected to TradingView using TamperMonkey)
 - Forwarding received alerts to the connected websocket clients
 - REST API (start the backend and go to [http://localhost:8089/swagger] for details)